-- 1. Each person shall have the right to legitimate defense by causing damage to the person committing the unlawful encroachment regardless whether or not it is possible for a person to avoid a wrongful act and seek help from other persons, governmental authority, or local self-government authority to prevent or terminate such wrongful act. - 2.
-The grounds for causing damage are an unlawful encroachment or an immediate threat of such an encroachment. - 3.
-It is not legitimate to protect a person from an unlawful encroachment provoked by them. - 4.
-Defense shall be deemed legitimate if harm is caused: - 1) to a person who commits a wrongful act; - 2) during the commission of the wrongful act or when the threat of such act is imminent; - 3) to counteract a wrongful act that really exists; and - 4) to the degree that is proportionate to the gravity of the wrongful act and the circumstances of the defense. - 5.
-A person who has exceeded the limits of legitimate defense, i.e., with direct intent has caused death or serious harm to health to the person who committed the unlawful encroachment, which is clearly inconsistent with the danger of the encroachment or the situation of defense, shall be subject to criminal liability only in cases provided for in Articles 4.1.5 and 4.2.6 of this Code. - 6.
-Causing any harm to the person who commits an unlawful encroachment shall not be considered exceeding the limits of legitimate defense in cases where the person: - 1) defended against an unlawful encroachment by a person who used a weapon, dangerous object (clause 32, part 2, Article 1.4.1 of this Code) or other object that has the properties of a weapon or dangerous object - 2) defended against an attack by two or more persons, - 3) stopped an unlawful intrusion into a dwelling or other property or - 4) defended against rape.
+1. Each person shall have the right to legitimate defense by causing damage to the person committing the unlawful encroachment regardless whether or not it is possible for a person to avoid a wrongful act and seek help from other persons, governmental authority, or local self-government authority to prevent or terminate such wrongful act.

+2. The grounds for causing damage are an unlawful encroachment or an immediate threat of such an encroachment.

+3. It is not legitimate to protect a person from an unlawful encroachment provoked by them.

+4. Defense shall be deemed legitimate if harm is caused:

+1) to a person who commits a wrongful act;

+2) during the commission of the wrongful act or when the threat of such act is imminent;

+3) to counteract a wrongful act that really exists; and

+4) to the degree that is proportionate to the gravity of the wrongful act and the circumstances of the defense.

+5. A person who has exceeded the limits of legitimate defense, i.e., with direct intent has caused death or serious harm to health to the person who committed the unlawful encroachment, which is clearly inconsistent with the danger of the encroachment or the situation of defense, shall be subject to criminal liability only in cases provided for in Articles 4.1.5 and 4.2.6 of this Code.

+6. Causing any harm to the person who commits an unlawful encroachment shall not be considered exceeding the limits of legitimate defense in cases where the person:

+1) defended against an unlawful encroachment by a person who used a weapon, dangerous object (clause 32, part 2, Article 1.4.1 of this Code) or other object that has the properties of a weapon or dangerous object

+2) defended against an attack by two or more persons,

+3) stopped an unlawful intrusion into a dwelling or other property or

+4) defended against rape.

 Article 2.9.3.
-Defense of Ukraine against military aggression
+Protection of Ukraine from armed aggression

-- 1. Each person shall have the right to defend Ukraine against military aggression by using any means available to the person. - 2.
-Military aggression against Ukraine shall constitute a ground for inflicting harm. - 3.
-The infliction of any damage on the aggressor state, its military unit, combatant mercenary, representative of an occupation administration, or irregular illegal armed unit established by the aggressor state shall be deemed legitimate.
+1. Every person has the right to protect Ukraine from armed aggression by any means available to him or her.

+2. Armed aggression against Ukraine is the ground for causing damage.

+3. Causing damage to the aggressor state, its armed formation, a combatant or mercenary, a representative of the occupation administration or an irregular illegal armed formation created by the aggressor state is recognized as legitimate.

+4. Protection of Ukraine from armed aggression cannot be carried out by committing a crime against humanity, a crime of genocide and a war crime.